-One of the most renowned companies in yacht design, Dubois Naval Architects, went under the hammer this week as a result of liquidation.
+Renowned yacht-design firm Dubois Naval Architects went under the hammer this week, the result of liquidation.

 Ed Dubois (above) established the studio in 1977.
-It gained fame designing sailing superyachts primarily, but also motoryachts, such as Kiss (below).
+It gained fame primarily for sailing superyachts, but also motoryachts, such as Kiss (below).
 Dubois died in March 2016.
 While the studio continued operations, it experienced challenges.
-Management retained CVR Global, an insolvency and restructuring firm, earlier this year.
+The management team therefore retained CVR Global, an insolvency and restructuring firm, earlier this year.
 “The death of Mr. Dubois had a dramatic impact on the fortunes of Dubois Naval Architects,” comments Terry Evans of CVR Global.
 “Following an assessment of the company’s affairs, it was clear the business could not continue to trade.”

 - inspecting the yacht at launch with the captain and project manager

 - making any necessary provisions for trimming the yacht at launch

 - resolving any design issues arising during commissioning and sea trials